Mind-Hochschul-Netzwerk/docker-pretix/README.md

 # docker-pretix

-A custom Pretix Docker image with the `pretix-ldap` and `pretix-sepadebit` plugins.
+A custom Pretix Docker image with various useful plugins.